gavinpark123/gavinpark123/README.md

 # Hi there 👋 I'm Gavin 🏀
 Welcome to my GitHub profile!
-I'm an up-and-coming software engineer, excited to explore and familiarize myself with the boundless world of tech.
+I'm an ambitious coder looking to break into the cyberseucrity industry, and am excited to explore and familiarize myself with the boundless world of tech.
 I'm very passionate about the problem-solving nature of coding, and I intend to make some big changes to the world of technology.
 I'm at the start of an exciting path, and I look forward to where this journey will take me! 📈
 ## About Me 🙋🏻‍♂️
-I'm currently exercising and refining my expertise in software development, taking every opportunity I get to challenge myself and broaden my knowledge of coding.
+I'm currently in the process of obtaining my CompTIA Security+ certificate, taking every opportunity I get to challenge myself and broaden my knowledge of coding.
 I enjoy coding for not only the end product, but for the effort and practice it takes to get there!
 I love breaking a coding challenge down step by step and eventually coming to the inevitable solution! 👾
 * 📚 I'm a Computer Science student at Boston University with a minor in Business
-* 💾 Recently worked as a Back-End Developer Intern at New Jigu Trading Corp
+* 💾 Recently worked as a IT Security Intern at New Jigu Trading Corp
 * 🌱 Practicing LeetCode and learning JavaScript, React, and Node.js whenever I get the chance
 * 👨🏻‍💻 Currently designing an interactive website for National Debt Law, a debt insurance company other projects available here on [GitHub](https://github.com/gavinpark123)
 * 🥋 Future Goals: Become a master in problem solving in Python, Java, Javascript, and share my knowledge with like-minded coders